 Pratt Fine Arts Forum for Research & Community Engagement

-BFAMFAPhD (Susan Jahoda, Emilio Martinez Poppe, and Caroline Woolard), is a collective that employs visual and performing art, policy reports, and teaching tools to advocate for cultural equity in the United States.
-The work of the collective is to bring people together to analyse and reimagine relationships of power in the arts.
+BFAMFAPhDis a collective that employs visual and performing art, policy reports, and teaching tools to advocate for cultural equity in the United States.
+The work of the collective is to bring people together to analyze and reimagine relationships of power in the arts.
 The Residency Project: Making and Being took place during the Summer of 2018 where BFAMFAPhD hosted workshops with Pratt students and publicly shared the process of producing the publication Making and Being.